Rent increases for private residential tenancies

 Effect of the tribunal determination

-The tribunal must determine the open market rent (as described in the relevant section above) and will make an order stating the amount payable and the effective date.
-[10] The effective date is:
+The tribunal must determine the open market rent and the rent payable according to the rent adjudication formula, and will make an order stating the amount payable and the effective date.
+[11] The effective date is:

 Liability for over or underpaid rent